canjs/canjs/docs/can-canjs/canjs.md

 @outline 0
 @package ../../package.json
 @templateRender <% %>
-@description CanJS is an evolving and improving set of client side JavaScript architectural libraries that balances innovation and stability.
-It targets experienced developers building complex applications with long futures ahead of them.
+@description CanJS is a client side JavaScript framework that makes it easy to to do the common stuff, while managing to do the impossible.

+@body

 <div class="hero-images">
     <img